mltoureK/realcoder-ai/docs/CACHING_SYSTEM.md

       ↓
 Found: 7 cached questions
       ↓
-Use 7 cached + generate 8 new ones
+Use 7 cached + generate 8 new ones = 15 total
       ↓
 Show cached FIRST (questions 1-7), then new (questions 8-15)
 ```